unnikrishnanta/Tutoring/README.md

-# Code snippets and slides from COMP20005 Engineering Computation workshops (2018S1)
+# Code snippets and tutor notes from COMP20005 Engineering Computation workshops (2018S1)

-## Week 1
+## Disclaimer
-- To be updated
+This is a copy of the programs used for the workshops, some of which are written live during the workshop.
+For the same reason, I can not guarentee the corectness of the programs.
+You should rely on Alistair's solutions if there is a conflict.
+This repository can only be used as ``tutorial notes''